PaulCrosTech/cros-paul-Medilabo/README.md

 ```

 Create an ```.env``` file in **ms-gateway** folder
-_Note : use the same credentials as in the frontend .env file_
+_Note: use the same credentials as for the frontend .env file._
 ```properties
 # MS-Gateway & Frontend : authentification
 MS_GATEWAY_USER=